JOThurgood/mhd-ray-tracing/README.md

 are made on the physicality of the field specified.
 This module also contains pre-defined classes for different magnetic fields, currently:

 * **Linear2dNull** B = [y,x,0] [a arbitarilly-rotated version of the field in e.g. McLaughlin & Hood 2004](https://www.aanda.org/articles/aa/full/2004/24/aa0900/aa0900.html)
 * **Dipole3dCase1** a 3D dipolar magnetic 'dome' embedded within a uniform vertical magnetic field.
-Described in McLaughlin, Thurgood, Botha & Wiggs (2018, in prep).
+Described [McLaughlin, Thurgood, Botha & Wiggs 2019](https://doi.org/10.1093/mnras/stz085).

 The main solver imports one of these classes under the alias magnetic_field to act as a function to return the fields components and